-Award: Over $63 million in Settlements
+Award: $77 million in settlements

-Attorneys: Jack Connelly
+Attorneys: Jack Connelly, Lincoln Beauregard

 In The News